 Most of the mines in Death Valley National Park have been closed for years.
 Time and lack of use made many of them unsafe.
 But just a couple of years ago one of the defunct mines was reopened.
 Keane Wonder Mine is now accessible via several trails.
 You can even hike to aerial tramway.
 We didn’t have a chance to visit the mine because even though it’s not far off the main road, it does require a high clearance vehicle to get to it.
 See nps.gov for more info and directions.

 Dark Sky Park

 Death Valley National Park is a designated Dark Sky Park.
-Since there’s no major cities around the park, you’re in one of the best areas to view the Milky Way and constellations.
-Unfortunately, we were there during a full moon so we weren’t able to see many stars but the moon was spectacular.
+Since there’s no major cities around the park, you’re in one of the best areas to view the Milky Way and the constellations.
+Unfortunately, we were there during a full moon so we weren’t able to see that many stars but the moon was spectacular.
 I can only imagine how beautiful the Milky Way must be.
 The National Park Service has some suggestions about how to best experience a Dark Sky Park on their website.
 In normal years (not 2020) there is even a Dark Sky Festival at Death Valley.

 Death Valley October Packing List